Thermophysical properties of argon gas from improved two-body interaction potential: Pair potential for the argon dimer

-In the calculations from Ref.~\cite{patkowski2010}, the two-electron terms in the Breit--Pauli Hamiltonian were neglected and the missing contributions were estimated to be 15\% of the one-electron corrections.
-This estimate was justified by a single calculation of the two-electron Darwin and orbit-orbit terms at $R = 3.75$~\AA.
-The total two-electron contribution found by them was roughly $-$0.07~cm$^{-1}$ or about 11.6\% of the DKH correction.
-In this work, we explicitly calculated the two-electron terms for all required internuclear distances using a$X$Z basis sets, $X=2-5$.
-The final results of the two-electron Darwin correction were obtained by extrapolation using Eq.~(\ref{eq:riemann}) (with $n=2$) from the a$4$Z/a$5$Z basis set pair.
-Unfortunately, for the orbit-orbit term we encountered non-monotonic convergence behavior with respect to the cardinal number of the basis set which makes the reliability of the extrapolation questionable.
-Fortunately, the orbit-orbit correction converges rapidly to the basis set limit and the difference between the results obtained within the a$4$Z and a$5$Z basis sets is negligibly small.
-Therefore, we take the values obtained within a$5$Z basis set as the recommended results for the orbit-orbit correction, and the difference between a$4$Z and a$5$Z results is used as the uncertainty estimate.
-In Fig.~\ref{fig:D2plot} we show the final values of the two-electron Darwin and orbit-orbit corrections to the interaction energy, as well as their sum, as a function of the internuclear distance.
+In the calculations from Ref.~\cite{patkowski2010}, the two-electron terms in the Breit--Pauli Hamiltonian were neglected and the missing contribution was estimated to be no larger than 15\% of the one-electron correction.
+In this work, we explicitly calculated the two-electron terms for all required internuclear distances.
+Similarly as in the case of the Cowan-Griffin contribution, we consider the extrapolated (45)Z results of the two-electron Darwin correction as converged with the uncertainty estimated as the absolute difference between the 5Z value and the (45)Z extrapolant.
+For the orbit-orbit term we encountered non-monotonic convergence of the calculated results with respect to the cardinal number $X$, which makes the reliability of any extrapolation questionable.
+Fortunately, this two-electron correction depends weakly on the basis set size (for $X>2$) and the differences between the results obtained with the 4Z and 5Z basis sets are negligibly small for all considered internuclear distances.
+Therefore, we take the values obtained using the 5Z basis set as the recommended results for the orbit-orbit correction, and the absolute differences between the 4Z and 5Z results are used as the uncertainty estimates.
+In Fig.~\ref{fig:D2plot} we show the final values of the two-electron Darwin and orbit-orbit corrections to the interaction energy as functions of the internuclear distance.
+Our value of the total two-electron relativistic correction for the distance $R=3.75$~\AA\ is $0.058(5)$~cm$^{-1}$, see Table~\ref{tab:postBO}, slightly lower than the value of Patkowski and Szalewicz \cite{patkowski2010}.

-For distances up to $5$~\AA, the total two-electron relativistic correction, i.e., the sum of orbit-orbit and two-electron Darwin terms, amounts to between 5\% and 12\% of the Cowan--Griffin contribution.
-However, with increasing internuclear distance, the leading $R^{-4}$ term in the asymptotics of the orbit-orbit term starts to dominate.
-As a result, two-electron terms correspond to about 23\% of the Cowan--Griffin contribution at $5.3$~\AA, and finally become larger than the latter for $R>7.5$~\AA.
-Finally, our value of two-electron relativistic correction for distance $3.75$~\AA\; is 0.058 cm$^{-1}$, slightly lower than the value of Patkowski and Szalewicz\cite{patkowski2010}.
+For distances up to $R=5$~\AA, the total two-electron relativistic correction amounts to between 5\% and 12\% of the Cowan--Griffin contribution.
+However, with increasing internuclear distance, the effect of slower asymptotic decay of the orbit-orbit term \cite{Meath:66A} starts to be visible, see Table~\ref{tab:postBO}.
+At $R=5.3$~\AA, the two-electron terms correspond to about 23\% of the Cowan--Griffin contribution, and finally become larger in magnitude than the latter for $R>7$~\AA.